Don't let real estate industry jargon keep you from becoming a homeowner. I can help you work your way through the process. Call me at 5106010116.

 • Fire and other insurance policies

-You're ready to close when all steps are finished in escrow process.
+Closing on the house happens when the steps of the escrow are done.
 All expenses like title insurance, inspections and real estate commissions are paid.
-You'll then get the title to the house and the title insurance gets issued as outlined in the escrow instructions.
+Title to the property is then transferred to you as buyer and related title insurance is issued as noted in the escrow policy.

 The Escrow Holder Will:

-• Comply with the bank's requirements as written in the escrow agreement
+• Meet lender's guidelines as specified in the escrow agreement

 • Record deeds and other legal documents as instructed